dgrigg/hugo-lunr/README.md

 ```

 ## Options
 By default hugo-lunr will read the `content` directory of you and output the lunr index to `public/lunr.json`.
 If you are using the command line implementation you can pass an input directory `-i` and and output path/file `-o`.
+Optionally, you can exclude future ports not marked as draft with the option `-f false`.

 ## How to use hugo-lunr CLI